 Interdigital Dermatitis: InfectiousHeel Erosion or Stable Foot Rot

 Interdigital Dermatitis is like a wet eczema and has a characteristic bad odour.
-Infections in the interdigital skin (particularly the bulb area) cause extra blood circulation in the bulb area, which in turn triggers extra horn formation.
+Infections in the interdigital skin, particularly in the bulb area, cause extra blood circulation in the bulb area.
+This then causes extra horn formation.
 The extra horn formation leads to V-shaped splits in the bulb area.
 This disorder is seen most frequently when the animals are housed inside and exposed to wet conditions.

-A chronic bacterial infection caused by Dichelobacter nodosus, formerly known as Bacteroides nodosus.
+The disease is a chronic bacterial infection caused by Dichelobacter nodosus.
+This bacterial species is formerly known as Bacteroides nodosus.